Orpius/SDK/docs/UserGuide/index.md

 ## Roles and Structure

 **System Owner** – The person responsible for deploying and maintaining the Orpius installation within a stack.
 The owner manages the underlying environment, including settings such as mail server configuration, member access restrictions, and inference or application limits.
 Each installation runs in its own private cloud environment.
+**Note:** For evaluation and proof-of-concept testing, we act as the System Owner.

 **User** - Anyone with access to Orpius in the same stack, without system-level privileges.